AlekseyKorzun/reCaptcha-PHP-5/README.md

 reCaptcha-PHP-5 (v2.0.0)
 ==========================

+**If you are using the reCaptcha field on any of your forms and are currently using global keys, you will need to set up a Site Key and a Private Key for each site where you use the reCaptcha field.**

 A properly coded PHP 5 reCaptcha class that will allow you to interact with Google's reCaptcha API.